 The code can be viewed in RabbitBios.c.
-The directives cause the DLM to lose half of the available flash and RAM to accommodate the DLP.
+The directives cause the DLM to lose half of the available flash to accommodate the DLP.
+The RAM may or may not be divided in half, depending on the existence of DONT_SPLIT_RAM.